vhumpa/dogtail/README.md

 Using
 =====

 Currently GNOME and GTK+ applications are supported.
+Both Xorg and Wayland sessions.
+See examples for direct dogtail use or check: https://fedoramagazine.org/automation-through-accessibility/

-Thanks to qt-at-spi KDE4 and QT applications are now available too.
+Thanks to qt-at-spi KDE4 and QT applications are now available too, feel free to try, but it's no longer supported from us, might be better to check KDE's native solutions.

 First, enable accessibility support in your GNOME session with: gsettings set org.gnome.desktop.interface toolkit-accessibility true This only affects newly-started applications, so you may want to log out and log back in again.

+Should you run "sniff" first, or be using 'dogtail-run-headless-next' or 'qecore-headless' scripts to handle your sessions, the accessibility will be auto enabled for you.

 Bugs